01011010101/OW2-Superbots/README.md

 - Ultimate: Applies the current element of your arrows and can be switched mid-flight to apply both elements.
 - Automatic Storm Arrows.
 ---
+#### HAZARD
+- Jagged Wall CD: 50%
+- Violent Leap CD: 50%
+- Medium Armor: 50% Armor.
+- _WORK IN PROGRESS_
+---
 #### ILLARI
 - Heat Blast: Headshots set bots on fire.
 - Solar Flare: Knocks back and burns bots.
 - Ultimate: BFG 9000: Fire a massive plasma round that does 85 damage and then scorches for additional 5 damage over 5 seconds.
 If bots sustain any damage they will instantly die after 5 seconds.
   ##### 💬 Tip:
-  Take advantage of stuns from BASTION's Flashbangs, JUNKER QUEEN's Banshee Scream, or LIFEWEAVER's paralitic Nightshade ultimate to get free headshots.
+  Take advantage of stuns from BASTION's Flashbangs, JUNKER QUEEN's Banshee Scream, or LIFEWEAVER's paralitic Nightshade ultimate to get free headshots!
 ---
 #### JUNKER QUEEN
 - Press [RELOAD] to swap shouts.